gharary/SwiftUINetworkingWithCombine/README.md

 ## Project Explanation
 there are five folder in the project.
-`App` -- which handles the basic configuration of the project. similar to `SceneDelegate` and `AppDelegate` `Model` --  which contains the model of the data receive from server `Network` --  which contains the `API` configuration, networking, fetching data from server `ViewModel` -- which handles the data and the API `View` -- which is the view (UI)
+`App` -- which handles the basic configuration of the project. similar to `SceneDelegate` and `AppDelegate`\n `Model` --  which contains the model of the data receive from server\n `Network` --  which contains the `API` configuration, networking, fetching data from server\n `ViewModel` -- which handles the data and the API\n `View` -- which is the view (UI)